tmeadon/nsg-log-viewer/README.md

 - Static file mode: upload local file(s) and view in a table with filtering
 - Steaming mode: download new blocks from latest flow log blob and view in real time

+Let's see how far I actually get with this mini-project...